 The other ingredients of this special dish are Chakkarai (brown cane sugar) or Katkandu (sugar candy), milk (cow’s milk or coconut milk), roasted green gram (Payaru), raisins, cashew nuts, and a few pods of cardamom.

-When the meal is ready, it is first put on a banana leaf and the family prays for a few minutes to thank the nature spirit, the sun, and the farmers.
+When the meal is ready, it is first put on a banana leaf and the family prays for a few minutes to thank the natural spirit, the sun, and the farmers.

 Bhogi:- 1st Day of Pongal